-- Manage the implementation of the Languages policy. - Agree, update and communicate the Curriculum Overview document to all Languages teaching staff in line with the teaching and progression requirements outlined in this policy. - Allocate resources where appropriate. - Develop suitable strategies and tools to assess learning in French.
+- Manage the implementation of the Languages policy. - Agree and update the Curriculum Overview document in line with the teaching and progression requirements outlined in this policy. - Allocate or develop resources where appropriate. - Develop suitable strategies and tools to assess learning in French.

-- Identify need and arrange training so that Languages teaching staff are confident to teach and assess the learning. - Make Language teaching staff aware of new developments and resources to support their teaching. - Liaise with receiving schools to ensure 'secondary ready' needs are planned and reporting of progress at the end of Year 6 is available.
+- Make teaching staff aware of new developments and resources in Languages to support their teaching across the curriculum. - Liaise with receiving schools to ensure 'secondary ready' needs are planned and reporting of progress at the end of Year 6 is available.